thenorwoodfiles/Norwood-Resources/Book1/README.md

 ## Updates

-The latest official version of the B1 Companion Workbook is maintained exclusively in this repository as the single source of truth.
+The latest official version of the B1 Companion Workbook is maintained exclusively in this repository.
+This repository serves as the official source for future updates.